Ashish20/personal-website/content/home/experience.md

   company = "Cisco Systems"
   company_url = ""
   location = "Bangalore, India"
-  date_start = "January 4, 2016"
+#  date_start = "January 4, 2016"
-  date_end = "June 31, 2016"
+#  date_end = "June 31, 2016"
+  description = """
-  description = """Optimized workflow process of HMP by reducing the approval time from 1 hour to less than a minute."""
+  * Optimized workflow process of HMP by reducing the approval time from 1 hour to less than a minute."""

 +++